GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 Use the `java.time` package when dealing with units of time in some manner.

 ### Logging
-Use `java.util.logging` for consistent logging in web applications.
-Unless you are demonstrating how to use Stackdriver Logging.
+Use [slf4j](http://www.slf4j.org/) as shown [here](https://cloud.google.com/logging/docs/setup/java#example) for consistent logging.
+Unless you are demonstrating how to use raw Stackdriver API's.